BradleyHennen/css-show-and-tell/README.md

 ##CSS Transitions

-Transitions in CSS let you slowly change the value of specific CSS properties.
+Transitions in CSS let you change the value of specific CSS properties at a certain speed.
 You can change the value of CSS properties like background color, font color, size, and more.
 These transitions are controlled by :hover and :active.